Public shame is one of the oldest social technologies humans have ever invented.

 What celebrity did you lose all respect for?
 Let us know in the comments.

 That is the prompt.
-It is also the question to refuse.
+It is also the question to refuse — because the prompt is the product the page is selling.

 I have done this too.
 I have pulled a name off my mental shelf, decided the new data made the old admiration unrecoverable, and felt the small satisfying click of a revocation cast.
 And then, months later, quietly and alone, walked the revocation back when the receipt turned out to be incomplete — without telling anyone, because that’s not the part of the ritual the audience rewards.
 Anyone honest about their own timeline has a version of this story.
 Most of us have several.

-It does not require that you forgive anyone.
-It does not require that you become a fan of Kanye again, or that you stop being angry at the public figures whose effects on the world genuinely concern you.
+None of this requires that you forgive anyone, become a fan of Kanye again, or stop being angry at the public figures whose effects on the world genuinely concern you.
 It only requires that you stop using forty-one names you will never meet as the place where your moral attention goes to die.

 Lose respect for the ritual.
 Keep your respect for the harder work of actually seeing people — including the famous ones you will never know, and especially the unfamous ones you do.